Kaisa Leka: Publications

 Leka has published several autobiographical comic books, the most well-known being the 60-page I am not these feet from 2003, a diary about learning to walk again after her amputations.
 It has been translated to French and Italian.
-In 2004 Leka published Your name is Krishangi, a travel diary from a honeymoon that took an unexpected turn when we she and her husband went to visit a Hindu monastic in the California redwoods.
+In 2004 Leka published Your name is Krishangi, a travel diary from a honeymoon that took an unexpected turn when she and her husband visited a Hindu monastic in the California redwoods.
 A small comic in two parts named Two stories was published in 2005, and describes a week she spent home alone while her husband was in Ukraine - from both Leka's husband's point of view and Leka's point of view.
 On the Outside Looking in, published in 2006 deals with Kaisa's childhood and Audarya-Lila, published in 2009, a Finnish friend who moved to Northern California to become a Hindu monk.
 Leka's two newest books, the 476-page Tour d'Europe (2010) and 288-page Expedition no 3 (2012) describe long cycling trips she's made with her husband.

 Leka's comics have also been published in several Finnish magazines, daily newspapers as well as weekly and monthly magazines.
 The themes are the same even though the format varies: spirituality, disability and politics.
 Leka's comics have been included in several group exhibitions in Finland, and also at the book fair in Moscow, Russia and comic festival in Amiens, France.

 Filmography

 In 2004 as part of her graduate studies at Kemi-Tornio polytechnic Marika Väisänen worked on a short 26min documentary film entitled Koko nainen - Whole woman about Kaisa Leka.
 It was awarded best student documentary film in one of the biggest short film festivals in Finland.
 Koko nainen - Whole woman is a documentary portrait about Kaisa, who openly discusses her relationship to her body and the meaning of corporality.
 After a childhood disrupted by agonising medical procedures, Kaisa had both legs amputated beneath the knee.
 Now she wears only skirts, drawing attention to the artificial legs that are her statement of identity.
-She doesn’t want to hide her disability but rather show it with pride.
+She doesn't want to hide her disability but rather show it with pride.
 How is it to be a disabled woman in a society obsessed with appearances?